rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     Seq Num       0
     Ack Num       0

-And now the connection is completely torn down.
+And now the connection is completely ended.

 ### Appendix

-Most of these topics cannot be thought of as "fundamental", but could be advantageous to know.
+Most of these topics cannot be thought of as fundamental, but could be advantageous to know.

 #### Packet encapsulation

-Like it's name suggests, packet encapsulation is the process of wrapping one packet up inside of another.
-This is commonly used in VPNs for example.
-It lets create and send normal plain-text packets, then encrypts them and wraps that encrypted data up as the payload for a new packet.
+Like its name suggests, packet encapsulation is the process of wrapping one packet up inside of another.
+This is commonly used in VPNs.
+It enables you to create and send normal plain-text packets, and then encrypts them and wraps that encrypted data up as the payload for a new packet.
 In the reverse, it strips away the encapsulation, unencrypts the payload, and injects it back into the kernel as a regular packet.
 The great benefit of this is that our applications don't need to speak the encrypted protocol; we can simply use them normally and all the encryption is done transparently for us.
 Let's take a look at how this works.

-Currently, my workstation whippoorwill is connected to a VPN.
+Currently, my workstation **whippoorwill** is connected to a VPN.
 Here's what its routing table looks like.

     # ip route show
     default dev tun0  scope link